Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Fixes a error preventing properly assigning spells to Roots Staffs (Roots).
 - Fixes an issue causing the Light Drifer modifier to not revert player location when the spell ends (Roots).
 - Fixes a crash where users using an old Java verison, such as the one distributed by CurseForge, would be unable to download Serialization Is Bad config files and thus crash (Serialization Is Bad).
+- Fixes an issue where some Thaumcraft-related crafts that should have research didn't.

 ## Balance Adjustments: